 Granny stares out the window with a vacant look on her face.
 ‘Yes, he did… He thinks Rowan should stay with us, he is too depressed right now to take care of his son.
 He even mentioned it would be best to keep him here until further notice.’

-‘I don’t think so.
+‘A minibreak?
+I don’t think so.
 She makes it clear she’s had enough of playing the role of mother and wife.’

-‘Oh… Then she just left – again?’
+‘Oh…’ Missy shakes her head, looking thoughtful.
+‘So she just left – again?’

 ‘It seems so.’